Pain Relief through Taoist Tai Chi® arts

 The data collected provide a compelling snapshot of ways in which Taoist Tai Chi® practice can improve individual health and, as a result, collectively reduce impact on public health services.

-“We knew anecdotally from classes that such benefits exist, but this unprecedented survey drew many responses and is very heartening and important for policy makers to contemplate,” says Fung Loy Kok board member, Marsha Eberhardt.
+“We knew anecdotally from classes that such benefits exist, but this unprecedented survey drew many responses and is very heartening and important for policy makers to contemplate,” says Fung Loy Kok Institute of Taoism Board of Directors member, Marsha Eberhardt.

 “It changed my life.
 After two months of practicing Taoist Tai Chi®, I no longer have back pain!
 While I have been suffering from chronic pain for ten years.”